AlessioTonelli/dncs-lab/README.md

 ```

 ## Router-2
 In the file `router-2.sh` I have to insert some lines of code to add the router ports for the different connections with their respective ip addresses.
-The command `sudo ip link set dev ...` will active these ports when we run the `vagrant up` command.
-Finally we need to create the static route to be able to reach host-a and host-b from host-c, the commands are as follows: `sudo ip route add 192.168.4.0/24 via 10.1.1.1` , `sudo ip route add 192.168.2.0/23 through 10.1.1.1`.
+The command `sudo ip link set dev ...` will active these ports when I run the `vagrant up` command.
+Finally I need to create the static route to be able to reach host-a and host-b from host-c, the commands are as follows: `sudo ip route add 192.168.4.0/24 via 10.1.1.1` , `sudo ip route add 192.168.2.0/23 through 10.1.1.1`.
 ```
 export DEBIAN_FRONTEND=noninteractive
 #Startup commands go here